dwesterwick/SPTQuestingBots/README.md

 * **questing.bot_questing_requirements.max_overweight_percentage**: The maximum total weight permitted for bots (as a percentage of their overweight threshold) or they will not be allowed to quest.
 This is **100%** by default.
 * **questing.bot_questing_requirements.search_time_after_combat.min/max:** Bots will not be allowed to quest until a random amount of time (in seconds) in this range has passed after combat most recently ended for them.
 * **questing.bot_questing_requirements.hearing_sensor.enabled**: If bots are allowed to stop questing due to suspicious noises.
 This is **true** by default.
+* **questing.bot_questing_requirements.hearing_sensor.min_corrected_sound_power**: If the "loudness" of a sound is less than this value, bots will ignore it.
+Currently, this results in all bots (even those wearing a headset) ignoring you if you crouch-walk at the slowest speed.
+This is **17** by default, and the units are unknown.
 * **questing.bot_questing_requirements.hearing_sensor.max_distance_footsteps**: If bots hear footsteps within this distance (in meters), they will become suspicious and stop questing.
 This is **20** m by default.
 * **questing.bot_questing_requirements.hearing_sensor.max_distance_gunfire**: If bots hear gunfire within this distance (in meters), they will become suspicious and stop questing.
 This is **50** m by default.
 * **questing.bot_questing_requirements.hearing_sensor.max_distance_gunfire_suppressed**: If bots hear suppressed gunfire within this distance (in meters), they will become suspicious and stop questing.
 This is **50** m by default.
+* **questing.bot_questing_requirements.hearing_sensor.loudness_multiplier_footsteps**: A scaling factor to adjust the bot's hearing sensitivity to footsteps.
+This is **1** by default.
+* **questing.bot_questing_requirements.hearing_sensor.loudness_multiplier_headset**: A scaling factor to apply to the "loudness" of sounds if a bot is wearing any type of headset.
+This is **1.3** by default.
+* **questing.bot_questing_requirements.hearing_sensor.loudness_multiplier_helmet_low_deaf**: A scaling factor to apply to the "loudness" of sounds if a bot is wearing a helmet that has a "low deafness" rating for reducing the volume of sounds it perceives.
+This is **0.8** by default.
+* **questing.bot_questing_requirements.hearing_sensor.loudness_multiplier_helmet_high_deaf**: A scaling factor to apply to the "loudness" of sounds if a bot is wearing a helmet that has a "high deafness" rating for reducing the volume of sounds it perceives.
+This is **0.6** by default.
 * **questing.bot_questing_requirements.hearing_sensor.suspicious_time.min/max**: If a bot becomes suspicious of a noise, they will stop questing until a random amount of time (in seconds) in this range has passed after the last suspicious noise they heard.
+* **questing.bot_questing_requirements.hearing_sensor.max_suspicious_time**: The maximum time (in seconds) that a bot can remain suspicious of noises it hears before it will be forced to ignore them for at least **questing.bot_questing_requirements.hearing_sensor.suspicion_cooldown_time** seconds.
+This is to prevent bots for remaining in one spot for a long time, especially for PVP-focused maps like Factory.
+The value of this is map-specific.
+* **questing.bot_questing_requirements.hearing_sensor.suspicion_cooldown_time**: If a bot is suspicious for at least **questing.bot_questing_requirements.hearing_sensor.max_suspicious_time** seconds, it will be forced to ignore suspicious noises for this amount of time (in seconds) before it will be allowed to be suspicious of noises again.
+This is **7** s by default.
 * **questing.bot_questing_requirements.break_for_looting.enabled**: If **true** (the default setting), bots will temporarily stop questing at certain intervals to check for loot (or whatever).
 * **questing.bot_questing_requirements.break_for_looting.min_time_between_looting_checks**: The minimum delay (in seconds) after a bot takes a break to check for loot before it will be allowed to take a break again.
 If this value is very low, bots may frequently back-track and may never reach their objectives.
 If this value is high, bots will rarely loot.
 This is **50** s by default.
 * **questing.bot_questing_requirements.break_for_looting.min_time_between_follower_looting_checks**: The minimum delay (in seconds) after any of a bot's followers take a break to check for loot before they will be allowed to take a break again.
 If this value is very low, bot groups may frequently back-track and may never reach their objectives.
 If this value is high, followers will rarely loot.
 This is **30** s by default.